eunaehan/eunaehan.github.io/_pages/service.md

 ### 🎓 University-level Commitment

+- **Judge for the Presidential AI Challenge**
+*The University of Texas at El Paso*
+*January 2026*
+Served as a judge for the Presidential AI Challenge, evaluating K–12 student projects that applied artificial intelligence to address community challenges and promote innovation in AI education.

 - **Faculty Representation for the College of Education**
 *Provost’s Community Engagement Council at the University of Texas at El Paso*
 *October 2025 – Present*